unicode-org/cldr/docs/ldml/tr35-keyboards.md

 On output, text will be normalized into the form requested by that implementation, or possibly specifically requested by a particular application.
 For example, many platforms may request NFC as the output format.
 In such a case, all text emitted via the keyboard will be transformed into NFC.

 Existing text in a document will only have normalization applied within a single normalization-safe segment from the caret.
-Output normalization to NFC, when appropriate, is unaffected by any markers embedded within the segment.
+Output will not contain any markers, thus any normalization is unaffected by any markers embedded within the segment.

 For example, the sequence `e\m{marker}\u{300}` would be output in NFC as `è`.
 The marker is removed and has no effect on output.